Table of Contents

 Intensive Outpatient Treatment

-Clients undergoing this program participate in intensive therapy sessions, meeting three to five days a week, with each session lasting three hours.
+In intensive outpatient treatment, clients participate in intensive therapy sessions, meeting three to five days a week, with each session lasting three hours.
 This level of care is a step down from partial hospitalization, requiring less time commitment.

-Finally, there’s outpatient care.
-Outpatient care allows clients to receive care without neglecting their responsibilities at home.
+Outpatient alcohol treatment allows clients to receive care without neglecting their responsibilities at home.
 It also tends to be significantly more affordable than higher levels of care.
+Individual therapy, group therapy, and medication management are all commonly offered in outpatient treatment.
+People typically attend weekly sessions, but the exact schedule may vary depending on the individual’s needs.

 Start Your Alcoholism Recovery Journey Today